scala/scala-lang/_posts/2021-02-26-tuples-bring-generic-programming-to-scala-3.md

 the types of `left` followed by all the types of the elements of `right`.

-Can we make it so that the compiler verifies that we are indeed returning a tuple consisting of the correct elements ?
+Can we make it so that the compiler verifies that we are indeed returning a tuple consisting of the correct elements?

 In Scala 3 it is now possible, without requiring external libraries!